jeffshrager/IPL-V/README.md

 ## Interpretation Cycle

-The code of the emulator is IPL-EVAL (which is re-entrant, see J100).
+The core of the emulator is IPL-EVAL (which is re-entrant, see J100).

 ## J-Functions